CDRH/orchid/README.md

 `link_tree` directives.
 All three are declared in `orchid.js` because Sprockets directives do not work in .scss files and one must declare image assets in the same place as JavaScript and/or stylesheet assets.
-Orchid's assets are declared here because `link_tree` works via relative paths and a relative path from within the generated app, while possible, would not be portable.
+Orchid's assets are declared here because `link_tree` only uses relative paths and a relative path from within the generated app, while possible, would not be portable.

 The scripting below the `link_tree` directives will run on every page loaded via